By a London social worker

-“…good social work … can help people address the problems and difficulties in their lives.
-Many of these difficulties are rooted in the inequalities and oppressions of the modern world and good social work necessarily involves confronting such structural and public causes of so many private ills.”
+We believe that good social work is a worthwhile activity that can help people address the problems and difficulties in their lives.
+Many of these difficulties are rooted in the inequalities and oppressions of the modern world and good social work necessarily involves confronting such structural and public causes of so many private ills."

-The SWAN conference I attended recently at the Hope University in Liverpool was the first I had been to (or indeed heard about), and it was very much focused on child-protection social work post “Baby P”.
+The SWAN conference held recently at the Hope University in Liverpool, of social workers, social work students and social work academics was the 3rd such conference.
+It was the first conference I had been to (or indeed heard about) and it was very much focused on child protection social work post ‘Baby P’.

-Following the witch hunt of social workers launched by the Sun newspaper, SWAN launched an alternative petition which highlighted the lack of resources, funding, the understaffing and undervalue of social work and the business target driven model which makes serious child protection impossible in many local authorities.
+SWAN was set up three years ago but I think has found new life post ‘Baby P’.
+Following the witch hunt of social workers launched by the Sun newspaper SWAN launched an alternative petition which highlighted the lack of resources, funding, the understaffing and undervalue of social work and the business target driven model which makes serious child protection impossible in many local authorities.

-My initial tiredness and stress about workload (I did paperwork while travelling there!) were happily washed away by the sight of around 200 people, mostly social workers and students, talking about the opposite of the status quo, about best practice in social work.
+My initial tiredness and stress about workload (I did paperwork while travelling there!) were happily washed away by the sight of around 200 people mostly social workers and students here to talk about best practice in social work, despite the negative business led and target driven environment social workers work in.

-A brief Unison meeting was organised at lunchtime.
-Nick Barnes from North Manchester Unison spoke about the difficulties with the new computer system (ICS — Imposed Without Consultation) and about an increase in referrals and therefore workloads.
+There was quite a lot of time for questions and contributions and a brief Unison meeting was organised at lunchtime.
+Nick Barnes from North Manchester Unison spoke about the difficulties with the new computer system (ICS – imposed without consultation) and about an increase in referrals and therefore workloads, that there had been no sense of learning from previous issues, including two high profile child deaths in Manchester recently.
 He painted the usual picture of agency social workers walking out, high vacancy rates, workers complaining of unsafe practice, high caseloads.
+North Manchester Unison are having a consultative ballot ending next week about these issues, these poor systems are leading to more child deaths.

-The new computer systems all embody performance management (targets) e.g. your screen flashes red when your assessment is overdue, without any sense of how long a complex assessment might take, or regard for the fact that all this will result in is a quicker decision, but not necssarily the right one.
+I have never found a social worker or admin worker with a good word to say about ICS and the myth that social workers are technophobes is rubbish, we just want an IT system that is fit for purpose – not much to ask you might think.
+The problem is that the new computer systems all embody performance management (targets) e.g. your screen flashes red when your assessment is overdue, without any sense of how long a complex assessment might take, or regard for the fact that all this will result in is a quicker decision, not the right one.
+It was also pointed out that people protect families and children not procedures and that the whole model of assessment divorced from intervention is flawed.

-There was a lot of recognition for union and collective activity although this was more among the older workers there.
-But it gave me hope to see social workers who had qualified 30 years ago and those due to qualify in six months with the same values, enthusiasm and drive and to see how much we learn from each other.
-And to hear workers at the frontline discussing how they think things should be run with a knowledge that the people who work in the service know best.
+Overall I found this conference heartening, we were looking at a new social work manifesto charter to draw up in the afternoon and it was nice to see so many committed social workers putting children first despite the circumstances they are forced to work in.
+I was reminded of how easy it is for people to try and solve the problems of the system through their own hard work.
+There was also a lot of recognition for Union and collective activity although this was more amongst the older workers there.
+It made me sad (but not surprised) to look at research that talked about the huge gap between rich and poor children and the fact their happiness levels have not increased in 50 years of a hugely growing economy, it also gave me hope to see social workers qualified 30 years ago and due to qualify in 6 months with the same values, enthusiasm and drive and to see how much we learn from each other.
+Also to hear workers at the frontline discussing how they think things should be run with a knowledge that the people who work in the service know best.

-My concern was that the task is so huge.
-Whilst there was a larger union presence than at many social work events, unfortunately it seemed the younger you were the less likely you were to be in a union or if you were you were less likely to see this as the answer.
-Not surprising when Unison produces very good documents based on how social workers think the service should be run but no strategy on how to win improvements.
+My concern as the conference ended was that the task is so huge.
+Whilst there was a larger Union presence than at many social work events unfortunately it seemed the younger you were the less likely you were to be in a Union or if you were you were less likely to see this as the answer.
+Not surprising when Unison produces very good documents based on social workers ideas about how the service should be run but no strategy on how to win those improvements.
+We are not well organised in our fightback.
+The governments policy is clear: personalisation and transformation the new words for cuts in social care.
+Individuals are doing their best but burning out and leaving.
+There was little in terms of future organisation apart from a future conference (in Bath no further details on website yet) and a charter (I assume to propose to government in the social work taskforce).
+We should use every opporunity including this conference – we have to organise, we have to fightback; children and vulnerable adults need this service delivered — well, now there’s a challenge!